Arsalan-Zanganeh/Internship/README.md

   ![image7](Pics/image7.png)

-* **Outcome**: Function names  will be loaded completely for each window that are opened afterwards.
+* **Outcome**: Function names  will be loaded completely for each window that is opened afterwards.